puneeth579/jsonsrv/README.md

 * `renderer`: Class name to the custom render to use.
 If not specified, the default renderer is used
 * `render-param`: Additional parameter to be passed to the custom renderer, accessible via its `getInitParam()` method

-### JsonServlet overloadable methods
+### JsonServlet overridable methods
-The following  [JsonServlet](src/main/java/org/brutusin/jsonsrv/JsonServlet.java) methods can be overloaded:
+The following  [JsonServlet](src/main/java/org/brutusin/jsonsrv/JsonServlet.java) methods can be overriden:
 * `protected ClassLoader getClassLoader()`: Lets specify a different *ClassLoader* for loading the renderer class.
 * `protected ObjectMapper getObjectMapper()`: To use a custom [ObjectMapper](http://fasterxml.github.io/jackson-databind/javadoc/2.3.0/com/fasterxml/jackson/databind/ObjectMapper.html) in the JSON to Java binding.